ROWAN UNIVERSITY POLICY

 Conduct of Research

 - Each investigator named on the project must complete a Disclosure Form.
-If one or more such investigators had not been named at the time of proposal submission, a Disclosure Form or Forms must be completed subsequently by such investigator(s) and submitted to the RowanSOM Research Dean as soon as such investigators are assigned to the project.
+If one or more such investigators had not been named at the time of proposal submission, a Disclosure Form or Forms must be completed subsequently by such investigator(s) and submitted to the Office of Research Compliance as soon as such investigators are assigned to the project.

 - In the event the research involves human subjects, all investigators must also attach the completed Disclosure Form to the protocol submitted for IRB review.